MorrisMA/MAM65C02-Processor-Core/README.md

 Done is asserted during the instruction fetch of the next instruction.
 In many cases, the execution of each instruction is signalled by Done on the same cycle that the next instruction op-code is being read from memory.
-Thus, the M65C02 core demonstrated pipeline behaviour, and as a result, tends to execute many 65C02 instructions in fewer clock cycles.
+Thus, the M65C02 core demonstrates pipelined behaviour, and as a result, tends to execute many 65C02 instructions in fewer clock cycles.

 The external bus transaction is signalled by IO_Op.
 IO_Op signals data memory